HoFaLab/HoFaLapp/README.md

 - Make sure that your phone is in the same wifi / local network / VPN as the host machine, and that no firewall blocks direct connections to the host
 - Start the app on the phone (username does not matter), scan the QR code displayed on the host
 - Use buttons or draw mode to control the machine (in debug mode the G-Code commands which would be executed are printed to the terminal on the host machine)

+# Usage Hints
+- The coordinate plane in which you draw movements (XY-plane, or XZ or YZ) has to be defined before entering draw mode.
+- Very important: The third coordinate / the position of the tool in the dimension in which you do not draw (for instance the Y position of the XZ drawing plane), has to be defined (by positioning the tool there) also BEFORE entering draw more.